silvanatrabalon/learning/public/guides/react-en.md

 ## Custom Hook
 **Description:**
-A custom hook is a JavaScript function whose name starts with use and can call other React hooks.
+is a JavaScript function whose name starts with use and can call other React hooks.
 Used to extract reusable logic from components and share it between several.

 **Example:**